dilshankarunarathne/spring-boot-notes/README.md

 2. Create the API.
 3. Inject the dependencies.
 This is what we really dig-in with the IoC container.
-If we have multiple implementations - each of those has multiple dependencies,
+If we have multiple implementations - each of those has multiple dependencies, we now have to build a bunch of code